apache/spark/docs/sql-ref-syntax-qry-select-where.md

   |300|Mike|80 |
   +---+----+---+

--- Correlated column reference in `WHERE` clause of sub query.
+-- Correlated column reference in `WHERE` clause of subquery.
 SELECT * FROM person AS parent
 WHERE EXISTS (
               SELECT 1 FROM person AS child